-Tipping is not customary in Macedonia, but a 10-15% tip at a nice restaurant will be very much appreciated.
+Tipping is not customary in North Macedonia, but a 10-15% tip at a nice restaurant will be very much appreciated.
 Some top-end restaurants may include a service charge, in which case there is no need to tip additionally unless the service has really been excellent.

 Internet access exists in the major towns and connections are generally very good.